-Putnam VT Large Cap Value Fund seeks capital growth and current income.
+Putnam VT International Value Fund seeks capital growth.
+Current income is a secondary objective.

 Fees and expenses

 The following table describes the fees and expenses you may pay if you buy, hold and sell shares of the fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.
 The fees and expenses information does not reflect insurance-related charges or expenses borne by contract holders indirectly investing in the fund.
 If it did, expenses would be higher.